LonelyNinja/lonelyninja.github.io/docs/guides/jail_courthouse.md

 Relations personnel should maintain a face of professionalism.
 Conflict resolution on the server, or failure thereof, can be easily forgotten as the game progresses past it.
 The map changes, the players leave, and whatever occurred is easily forgotten.
 By comparison, and by design, what we write on Discord is meant to be there forever for all users to see.This transparency is a boon to our admin team’s credibility as long as professionalism is maintained.
 By keeping complaints, suggestions, and appeals public we demonstrate our organization has nothing to hide.
 We operate in the most public way possible.

-User420yolo: wat the fuck y do u nerds care wtf I say?
+> User420yolo: wat the fuck y do u nerds care wtf I say?
 I didn't hurt anyone no one complained lmao
+>

-❌ BadRelations: You’re a fucking retard.
+> ❌ BadRelations: You’re a fucking retard.
 Read the rules.
+>

-✅ GoodRelations: You can see in our #server-rules that racist statements are not allowed on the server.
+> ✅ GoodRelations: You can see in our #server-rules that racist statements are not allowed on the server.
 If you aren’t prepared to abide by them the ban will remain as is.

 We lose the benefits of transparency only if our Relations representatives are unnecessarily rude or disrespectful.
 We would much rather hide our interactions with complainants if this was the norm.
 While not every complainant deserves kindness they all deserve the simple respect and courtesy of being treated as we would treat anyone else.
-Professional language offers a safe baseline to engage with all people so as not be accused of bias or executing internet vendettas.
+Professional language offers a safe baseline to engage with all people so as not be accused of bias or executing Internet vendettas.

 ## Fairness

 Fairness and the appearance of fairness might be the most important guiding principle for Relations members.
 We once again can look at our policy of transparency.
 It only nets the community a higher opinion of the admin team if the community can reasonably discern that our decisions are fair, reasoned, and based on existing policy or precedent.